-(1) The balance sheet as of December 31, 2021 (as adjusted for the Reverse Split, as defined in Note 2) is derived from the audited financial statements as of that date.

-(2) The Company effected a reverse stock split of its outstanding shares of common stock where every ten shares of its common stock issued and outstanding was converted into one share of common stock.
+(1) The balance sheet as of December 31, 2022 is derived from the audited financial statements as of that date.
+(2) The Company effected a reverse stock split of its outstanding shares of common stock on October 19, 2022 where every ten shares of its common stock issued and outstanding was converted to the company previously of the reverse split were rounded down to the pearest whole nost-split share.
+Shareholders of the Company previously into one share of common stock.
+Any fractional post-split shares as a result of the reverse split were rounded down to the nearest whole post-split shares of the Company previously authorized the Board of Directors to approve a reverse stock split at the annual meeting on October 18, 2022.
 All share amounts and per share amounts disclosed in this Quarterly Report on Form 10-Q have been restated to reflect the reverse stock split on a retroactive basis in all periods presented.